 And yes, Hillary Clinton was also a My Turn Candidate.
-Fair or not (and some of it was unfair), she had so much working against her.
+Fair or not (and much of it was unfair), she had so much working against her.
 Getting her into the White House was going to be such an uphill climb, and WHY would the Democrats risk that, especially given they didn’t control either branch of Congress, and there were no guarantees of getting either of them back?
 Wouldn’t you put ALL your energies into finding the best possible, most exciting presidential candidate who can appeal to the highest number of voters and is most likely to win?
-Well, Hacks sheds some light on some of these nagging questions I’ve had for a while now.
-Which I will explore on Thursday, seeing as this post has gotten a tad lengthy already.

 For now, we have salad, because if you ate as I did over the weekend, you probably feel a desperate need for it too.
 Originally this salad was written for persimmons and pears, not apples and pears, but I couldn’t find any persimmons (I never can!) so apples subbed in beautifully.
 Simplicity really shines here, with every forkful being a perfect bite of sweet, spicy, savory, pungent, and crunchy all at once.
 Highly recommended.